 Build/Deploy Pipeline

 The system is updated via automated pipelines.
-A pipeline comprises steps, each controlled by a specific YAML buildfile (see Appendix B - Sample Buildspec.yml).
+A pipeline comprises steps controlled by a YAML buildfile (see Appendix B - Sample Buildspec.yml).
 This file contains commands needed to access variables, invoke commands, and integrate code to point where it can be tested, reviewed, and approved.
 To view a pipeline, click Pipeline CodePipeline , select Pipelines to view all pipelines, and click on a pipeline to open.